How To Make A DIY Painted Rug

 • If the rug is in high traffic or outdoors, apply sealer again after a few months.

-• I have a couple of rugs that I’ve had for years.
-Applying a fresh coat of sealer regularly will prolong the life.
+• I’ve had a couple of rugs for years.
+Applying a fresh coat of sealer regularly will prolong their life.

 Resources